 You’ve got a warehouse that, from the right viewpoint, appears to stretch out beyond the horizon.
-Row after row of shelves are piled to the rafters, while the gentle hum of your employees ambling through their day job plays a calming tune to your ears.
+Row after row of shelves are piled to the rafters, while the gentle hum of the safety swing gate opening and closing, as well as your employees ambling through their day job, play a calming tune to your ears.

 But while you might have a workplace that’s reeling in profits, is it at its most efficient and green?